subrahmanyaba/SoundSync/README.md

 ## 🧠 Contributing

 Feel free to suggest improvements by submitting a pull request to the master branch.
-We (I) welcome feedback!
+We / I welcome feedback!

 ---

 ## 📃 License

-Open source coz I'm broke and the its just crap lol.
+Open source coz I'm broke and also the code is just crap lol.

 ---